ssun6/plotmicrobiome/README.md

 3. Multiple files with one for each taxonomic level separately.
    All the files should be stored in one directory and there shouldn't be other files in the folder.
 Examples: multiple_biom, multiple_tsv.

-### Shotgun metagenome sequencing data
+### Metagenomics with taxonomic structure
 The output of the most commonly used software MetaPhlAn and Kraken.
 The examples can be found in data-raw: wgs_metaphlan2.txt, wgs_kraken2.txt

-### One level data
+### Table without taxonomic structure
-Data of one level, for example, the pathway abundance table from HUMAnN.
+Data without taxonomic structure, for example, the pathway abundance table from HUMAnN.
 Functions such as the taxonomic tree cannot be applied to this type of data.
 Examples: humann2_pathway.txt.

 ### App example: